I’ve been to many barbecue restaurants before, but I’ve never been to one like Cooper’s Old Time Pit Bar-B-Que in Fort Worth Texas.

 I stammered and stuttered as I ordered an inch of this, a piece of this and a slice of that.

-The entire image of the price per pound sign totally erased from my mind.
+The entire image of the price per pound sign completely erased from my mind.

-I was in BBQ pit paradise with not a care in the world.
+I was in barbecue pit paradise with not a care in the world.

 It was returned to me all wrapped in butcher paper with price stickers.